aroeh/dotnet-webapi-controllers/README.md

 6. Test the api using an http client like Postman or Visual Studio and .http files

 ## Containers and IDE
-1. Create and the Mongo DB container
+1. Create and use the Mongo DB container
 > You can use either the docker or docker compose commands
 > If using docker compose, you may need to pause the api container